CLI Commands

 dnote find "merge sort" -b algorithms

-Sync your local notes with a Dnote server (encrypted end-to-end).
+Sync your local notes with a Dnote server.

 Alias: s